 The majority of the reports will have a principal launch in Geneva with UNCTAD Secretary-General Mukhisa Kituyi presiding.
 The Economic Development in Africa Report will be presented on 21 July as part of a day dedicated to Africa at UNCTAD14.
 Other press conferences will be organized in various countries selected by theme.
 In some cases, we plan to hold online press conferences.

-All relevant documents will be available in our News Room one week before the lifting of the embargo for each report.
+All documents will be available in our virtual newsroom, one week before the embargo is lifted.